-the bond dimension is $D{\text{bond}} = p^M$ with p = prime =fixed, where M is independently distributed at each edge according to some probability distribution.
+We recall from Ref.
+[56]14 that the transition in the RTN model can be driven by making (at each edge) the bond dimension random.
+In the Clifford case, this means that the bond dimension is $D{\text{bond}} = p^M$ with p = prime = fixed, where M is independently distributed at each edge according to some probability distribution.
 A simple choice for this would be random dilution, corresponding to a binary probability distribution for M, taking on two values M = 0 and $M = M_0 =$ fixed at random.
-This would drive a transition in the RTN model corresponding to the (same) universality class possessing (see below) symmetry group $\mathcal{O}Q(p) \times \mathcal{O}Q(p)$ for any choice of a (large enough) value $M_0$ .
+This would drive a transition in the RTN model corresponding to the (same) universality class possessing (see below) symmetry group $\mathcal{O}Q(p) \times \mathcal{O}Q(p)$ for any choice of a (large enough) value M_0 .

-We stress that owing to the invariance property (27)of the metric, the Clifford Stat Mech model is invariant under the $\mathcal{O}Q(p) \times \mathcal{O}Q(p)$ symmetry group.
-Note that this is a different symmetry group for different primes p, but that this symmetry group is the same for all onsite Hilbert space dimensions $d = p^M$ for a fixed prime p, independent of M: the symmetry group depends only on the prime p.
-This thus implies that any universal quantities occurring at continuous phase transitions in this Stat.
-Mech. model will in general depend on the prime p, but will be the same for all on-site Hilbert space dimensions $d = p^M$ of the same prime number p, independent of M. - Note that this is in contrast to the Haar case, where the same universality class occurs for the transition at any finite on-site Hilbert space dimension.
-In the Haar case, this must of course be the case, because universal properties cannot depend on short-distance ("ultraviolet") physics - all those Stat.
-Mech. models have the same symmetry.
-While this feature is the same in the Clifford case for a fixed value of the prime p (i.e., for onsite Hilbert space dimension $d = p^M$ and different values of M), RTN models possessing on-site Hilbert space dimensions which are powers of different primes have in general different universal critical properties at continuous phase transitions, because they are invariant under different symmetry groups.
+We stress that owing to the invariance property (27) of the metric, the Clifford stat mech model is invariant under the $\mathcal{O}O(p) \times \mathcal{O}O(p)$ symmetry group -up to an additional \mathbb{Z}2 semidirect factor that is also present in the Haar case and will be irrelevant to our purposes, see Appendix A. Note that this is a different symmetry group15 for different primes p, but that this symmetry group is the same for all on-site Hilbertspace dimensions $d = p^M$ for a fixed prime p, independent of M: the symmetry group depends only on the prime p.
+This thus implies that any universal quantities occurring at continuous phase transitions in this stat mech model will in general depend on the prime p but will be the same for all on-site Hilbert-space dimensions $d = p^M$ of the same prime number p, independent of M. Note that this is in contrast with the Haar case, where the same universality class occurs for the transition at any finite on-site Hilbert-space dimension.
+In the Haar case, this must of course be the case, because universal properties cannot depend on short-distance ("ultraviolet") physics-all those stat mech models have the same